- Program Overview

-Providers must be enrolled with Health First Colorado in order to submit claims and be reimbursed for providing services to a Health First Colorado member enrolled in one of these benefit programs.
+Providers must be enrolled with Health First Colorado to submit claims and be reimbursed for providing services to a Health First Colorado member.

-If interested in becoming a Health First Colorado provider, please refer to the Provider Services Enrollment section of the Department's website.
+If interested in becoming a Health First Colorado provider, refer to the Provider Enrollment web page of the Department's website.

-An individual has free choice of a family planning provider enrolled in Health First Colorado and cannot be required to obtain a referral prior to choosing a provider for family planning services.
+An individual has free choice of an enrolled family planning provider and cannot be required to obtain a referral prior to choosing a provider for family planning services.
 Members covered by managed care organizations can select any qualified family planning provider from in network or out-of-network without referral.